isomerpages/imda-pixel/_success-stories/Testimonials.md

 <table>
 	<td style="border: 15px solid #F1F1F1; width:100%; text-align: center;">
-				<br><span style="font-size:1.em; line-height:1em; color:grey"> IThe Youth Co:Lab Summit was hosted in Singapore for the first time in 2022.
-We were proud to partner with PIXEL who provided their facilities, shared insights about the local start-up ecosystem and showcased exciting start-up demonstrations to the participants from the Asia-Pacific region at the pre-summit.
+				<br><span style="font-size:1.em; line-height:1em; color:grey"> The Youth Co:Lab Summit was hosted in Singapore for the first time in 2022.
+We were proud to partner with PIXEL who provided their facilities, shared insights about the local startup ecosystem and showcased exciting startup demonstrations to the participants from the Asia-Pacific region at the pre-summit.
 We truly appreciate PIXEL's support to inspire young social entrepreneurs.</span>
 	<br><br>
 		<b>Kimmy Paulino<br>International Consultant - Youth Co:Lab Summit & Youth Programming<br>UNDP Bangkok Regional Hub - Youth Unit
  </b>